rocky-linux/documentation/docs/books/admin_guide/06-users.md

 :heavy_check_mark: add, delete or modify a **group**;
 :heavy_check_mark: add, delete or modify a **user**;
-:heavy_check_mark: Understand the files associated with users and groups and learn how to manage them;
+:heavy_check_mark: understand the files associated with users and groups and learn how to manage them;
 :heavy_check_mark: change the *owner* or the *group owner* of a file;
 :heavy_check_mark: *secure* user accounts;
 :heavy_check_mark: change identity.